Braxton Lee

-Braxton Russell Lee (born August 23, 1993) is an American professional baseball outfielder and hitting coach for the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.
-He played in Major League Baseball (MLB) for the Miami Marlins in 2018.
+Braxton Russell Lee (born August 23, 1993) is an American former professional baseball outfielder and hitting coach.
+He has previously played in Major League Baseball (MLB) for the Miami Marlins in 2018.

 Career

 Tampa Bay Rays

 Lee attended Picayune High School in Picayune, Mississippi and played college baseball at Pearl River Community College and the University of Mississippi.
 He was drafted by the Tampa Bay Rays in the 12th round of the 2014 Major League Baseball Draft.
 He spent his first professional season with the Hudson Valley Renegades and batted .287 with 13 RBIs and 12 stolen bases in 51 games.
 He played for the Charlotte Stone Crabs in 2015 and posted a .281 batting average with 24 RBIs in 115 games, and for the Montgomery Biscuits in 2016 where he slashed .209/.269/256 with 25 RBIs in 110 games.

 Miami Marlins

 Lee started 2017 with the Montgomery Biscuits.
 On June 26, he was traded, along with Ethan Clark, to the Miami Marlins for Adeiny Hechavarria.
 The Marlins assigned him to the Jacksonville Jumbo Shrimp where he spent the rest of the season.
 In 127 combined games between Montgomery and Jacksonville, he batted .309 with three home runs, 37 RBIs and twenty stolen bases.
 After the season, Lee played in the Arizona Fall League and was selected to play in the Fall Stars Game.
 The Marlins added him to their 40-man roster after the season.

 The Marlins added Lee to their 2018 Opening Day 25-man roster.
 Lee went 3-for-17 in 8 major league games in 2018.
 On November 20, 2018, Lee was designated for assignment by Miami.